fuzzymfx/fuzzymfx.github.io/content/dough.md

 </figure>

 - **Templates**: Dough supports templates.
-You can create your own templates and use them to create presentations.
-The default template is used if not specified.
+You can choose to use templates.
 The optional `--template` flag is used to specify the template.
 The default template is used if not specified.
-The optional `--mode` flag is used to specify the mode.
-If not specified, the terminal mode is used.
-The *HTML* mode is not implemented yet.

 - **Navigation**: Scroll through slides with ease: Dough's intuitive navigation system lets you scroll through slides with ease.
 You can choose between scrolling top-down or bottom-up.
 Presentations start from `1` to the last slide.
 Dough supports arrow keys and VIM keybindings to navigate through slides.
 There are two modes of navigation:

   1. **Highlighting mode**: Highlight a line as you scroll through the slides.
   2. **Scrolling mode**: Scroll through the content of the slide.

-  - `t` :
+  - `t` (*toggle*) :
     - **highlighting** mode
     - **scrolling** mode
   - `q`, `Esc`, or `ctrl + c` to quit the presentation.